 Dr Kreuzer and Intellijoint celebrate 2,000 cases with Intellijoint Navigation

-Intellijoint is celebrating a milestone of 2,000 cases completed by Dr Kreuzer with our navigation system.
+We are celebrating a milestone of 2,000 cases, completed by Dr Kreuzer, with Intellijoint's navigation system.

 "I've always been a big fan of enabling technology.
 I feel like I'm a pretty good surgeon.
 But I'm not perfect, and if I can use some enabling technology, whether it's robotics, navigation, a sensor, artificial intelligence in the future, and I can do a better job, ever so slightly for my patients, then I will utilize that enabling technology."

 View the rest of the transcript below:

 AB: So the clinical research about the use of navigation has been, you know, some would say it's been inconclusive.
 So, why do you use it in your cases?
 Do you find that it helps you and it helps your patients?